cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

   </body>
 ```

-This just connects the Stimuls controller to the body tag in our view, we still
+This just connects the Stimulus controller to the body tag in our view, we still
 need to add the action to toggle back and forth with `toggleTheme`

 For that, we need to add a click event to the toggle button we added earlier.

-If you copied the markup from above for the darkmode toggle, then all the data
+If you copied the markup from above for the dark-mode toggle, then all the data
 attributes you need are already in place.
 If those are in place, things should
-be toggling back and foth now.
+be toggling back and forth now.
 Here is what those data attributes are doing.

 `data-dark-mode-target="themeToggle"`